Coherent control of solid-state defect spins via patterned boron-doped diamond circuit

-The measured data fit well with the proposed model, with the fitted values being $R$ = $(3.550 \pm 0.005) \times 10^2~\Omega$ and $C$ = $1.93 \pm 0.01$~pF for BDD1; $R$ = $(1.551 \pm 0.002) \times 10^3~\Omega$ and $C$ = $1.782 \pm 0.008$~pF for BDD2; and $R$ = $(1.6680 \pm 0.0005) \times 10^5~\Omega$ and $C$ = $1.854 \pm 0.002$~pF for BDD3.
-In particular, the obtained $R$ values are largely consistent with those obtained from resistivity measurements using the four-probe method ($2.819 \times 10^2~\Omega$ for BDD1, $1.197 \times 10^3~\Omega$ for BDD2, and $1.639 \times 10^5~\Omega$ for BDD3).
-It is anticipated that $C$ will vary with the circuit thickness, which correlates with the electrode size, given that the length and width of the circuit are approximately equal.
-Notably, the fitted value of $C$ increased with greater circuit thickness.
+The measured data fit well with the proposed model, with the fitted values presented in table~\ref{t_z}.
+In particular, the obtained $R$ values are significantly consistent with those obtained from resistivity measurements using the four-probe method. $C$ is expected to vary with the circuit thickness, which correlates with the electrode size, given that the length and width of the circuit are approximately equal.
+Notably, the fitted value of $C$ increases with increasing circuit thickness.